Demonte Colony: Production

 Demonte Colony is the directorial debut of R. Ajay Gnanamuthu.
 It was named after, and set in, a locality by the same name in Chennai.
 Arulnithi was cast as the lead actor after Ajay was impressed with his performance in Mouna Guru (2011).
 The director was introduced to Finnish actor Antti Jääskeläinen through a casting agency, and finalised him as the antagonist due to his "villainous face" and "sinisterly look".

 Filming began in November 2014, and ended by March 2015.
 The film takes place prominently in an apartment in the slums of Pattinapakkam, Chennai, as Ajay wanted to avoid the clichéd trope of horror films being set in places like East Coast Road.
 Due to the difficulties of shooting in an apartment room, a set was created.

 Soundtrack

-The music was composed by Keba Jeremiah and released via Orange Music.
+The songs was composed by Keba Jeremiah and released via Orange Music.